JoshHarrington/stockcube_ruby/README.md

 ## To dos
 - Units in database
 	- ~~Move unit over to ingredient?~~
-		- **BUG** - Portions need separate unit for situations where recipe requires different measure of ingredient eg carrots, recipe 16 & 120
-		- May create issues down the road if importing recipes that don't match the units defined by ingredients, but could be dealt with through conversion.
-		- Would ensure that entire database was using the same units so would be easier to do calculations if needed on multiple items.
-		- Esha databases contain many different unusual measures, convert on import?
-			- Could convert on import to ensure same units used everywhere then retain old measures in db to use in recipe if needed?
 	- ~~Abbreviations provided for all possible units~~
 - StockCube brand
 	- ~~Start moving styling closer to StockCube brand~~